 Looking at the pane containing information about a specific error can sometimes garner useful information.

-As one example, Windows Defender logs successful virus definition updates.
+As one example, Windows Update logs successful virus definition updates.
 Normally, you would never need to see it, so burying it in the event log is somewhat reasonable.
 However, if there’s ever a question, you can come here to see if that’s been happening as it should.

 Event log confusion

-• There are no enforced requirements that a component or application use the event log or how much information it should log if it does.
+• There are no enforced requirements that a component or application must use the event log or how much information it should log if it does.

 Chaos in the data